Bakhtiyar Zaynutdinov: Club

 On 25 November 2017, FC Astana announced the signing of Zaynutdinov.

-On 4 October 2018, in an 2017–18 UEFA Europa League group stage game against Rennes, he scored his first continental goal, becoming at 20 years and 6 months the youngest Kazakh goalscorer in an UEFA club competition final stage game.
+On 4 October 2018, in a 2017–18 UEFA Europa League group stage game against Rennes, he scored his first continental goal, becoming at 20 years and 6 months the youngest Kazakh goalscorer in an UEFA club competition final stage game.

 On 12 January 2019, Zaynutdinov signed for Rostov.
 On 8 December 2019, he scored twice in a 4–1 away victory over FC Spartak Moscow.

 On 25 August 2020, he signed a five-year contract with CSKA Moscow.

 On 21 August 2023, he signed a four-year contract with Süper Lig club Beşiktaş.

 Three days later, on 24 August 2024, he played his first game and scored his first and only goal with Beşiktaş in the first leg of the 2023–24 UEFA Europa Conference League play-off round, an away game against Dynamo Kiev (Note: game relocated in Bucharest due to the Russian invasion of Ukraine), as the Turkish side won the game 3-2.
 It was his second continental goal and his first in UEFA Conference League.

 On 31 January 2025, he got severely injured at his hamstring and was sidelined for the rest of the season.

 On 28 July 2025, Zaynutdinov signed a four-year contract with Dynamo Moscow.